Majors and Minors (Policies)

 - Restrictions against overlapping credit in the General Education program are not applicable to courses in the minor program.

-- A minor departmental evaluation must be presented to the Office of Admissions and Records for each minor desired.
+- A minor departmental evaluation must be presented to the Office of the Registrar for each minor desired.

-- Failure to complete a declared minor program may delay a student from obtaining a Bachelor’s Degree.
-Contact Undergraduate Degree Services in Bayramian Hall (BH) 170 or (818) 677-3781.
+- Failure to complete a declared minor program may delay a student from obtaining a bachelor’s degree.
+For assistance, contact Undergraduate Degree Services.

 - The minor is recorded on the student’s CSUN diploma.